 Foods that contain all of the essential amino acids are called “complete proteins.”
 These complete protein foods are generally animal foods.
 Plant foods do not, as a rule, have complete proteins, but by eating combinations of plant foods, called “complementary proteins, ” you can obtain a complete protein.

 For example, when you eat black beans with rice, such as is often found in Mexican cuisine, you are obtaining a complete protein.
 The beans and rice complement each other, in that each has some of the essential amino acids and when eaten together, they provide all of the essential amino acids.
 It is generally accepted that it is not necessary to eat these complementary proteins at the same meal.

-Here is a list of complementary proteins, that is proteins that when eaten together become complete.
+Here is a list of complementary proteins -- proteins that when eaten together become complete.

 Legumes... with Nuts